abdo544445/arch-btrfs-snapshot-grub/readme.md

       `sudo systemctl status grub-btrfsd.path`
     - Manually update GRUB:
       `sudo grub-mkconfig -o /boot/grub/grub.cfg`
+- **Timeshift errors like "Selected snapshot device is not a system disk"?**
+    - Run the Timeshift integration fixer script:
+      ```bash
+      sudo ./fix_timeshift_integration.sh
+      ```
+    - This script will analyze your system, fix common integration issues, and create a proper Timeshift configuration for Btrfs
 - **AUR build errors?**
   Make sure you're running the script as a regular user with `sudo`, not as root.
 - **Disk space:**